-Pear hosted its invite-only demo day online year; here’s what you might have missed – TechCrunch
+Pear hosted its invite-only demo day online this year; here’s what you might have missed – TechCrunch

 Founders: Sohale Sizar (CEO), Phil Armour (Engineering), Maxine Stern (Design)

 The pitch: The process of thanking people is full of friction.
 Paper cards have to be purchased, signed, passed around; greetings on Facebook only mean so much.
 Using Illume, teams and individuals can download its app or come together on Slack and create a customized, private, and also shareable note.
-The nascent startup says one card typically has 10 contributors; it charging enterprises $3 per user per month, ostensibly so sales teams, among others, can use them.
+The nascent startup says one card typically has 10 contributors; it’s charging enterprises $3 per user per month, ostensibly so sales teams, among others, can use them.

 8.)
 Quansa